-- Narrow the set of associated namespaces: The current set is far too broad.
+- (Desirable) Narrow the set of associated namespaces: The current set is far too broad.
 Following the Interface Principle, we only need to perform lookup starting in the namespaces of the type itself and the namespaces of its bases.
-(Why on earth would we look into the namespaces of template arguments?
+(Why would we look into the namespaces of template arguments?
 Nothing in there could possibly be part of the interface of the type, unless the template arguments were also base classes or something.
-For example, when looking for the nonmember functions that are part of the interface of a template instantiation C<X>, we expect to find them in the namespace of C (or of C<X>'s bases), not in the namespace of the random type X someone happened to instantiate C with.) - Narrow the set of functions looked up: Instead of looking up any function that happens to be lying around having the correct name, look up only the ones that actually have that type (or base thereof, and possibly pointer-, reference-, or cv-qualified) in the parameter position of the argument that triggered the ADL.
-For example, the expression std::cout << "Hello" would look into namespace std for a function named operator<< but consider only those free functions that have a first parameter of type std::ostream (or bases thereof, and possibly pointer, reference-, or cv-qualified).
+For example, when looking for the nonmember functions that are part of the interface of a template instantiation C<X>, we expect to find them in the namespace of C (or of C<X>'s bases), not in the namespace of the random type X someone happened to instantiate C with.) - (Necessary) Narrow the set of functions looked up: When an argument of type T triggers ADL, then instead of looking up any function in the associated namespaces that happens to be lying around having the correct name, look up only the functions that also have a parameter type of (possibly cv-qualified) T or accessible base of T, or array of T, or of reference to T or accessible base of T, in the parameter position of the T object that trigged the ADL.
+For example, the expression std::cout << std::endl would look into namespace std for a function named operator<< but consider only those free functions that have a first parameter of type std::ostream (or bases thereof, and possibly array-, reference-, or cv-qualified).